valenwave/Luminescence/Media/Games/MasterDuel/Cards/Ghostrick.md

 # Scapeghost
 * I can summon lots of monsters for link summoning.

 ---

-Ghostrick Parade: Allows me to get Ghostrick Lantern onto the field for free.
+Ghostrick -> Ghostrick Festival + Wonder Wand: Nets zero in hand, but adds 2 monsters into the graveyard.
+Recommended to have Ghostrick Lanturn or Performpal Kuribohble to be able to defend against attacks.